Skip to main menu Skip to content Skip to footer

 Our free Symptom Checker can help you determine if your teen might have depression.

 Depression is a common mental health challenge in teenagers and even in some children.
 It can be hard to spot because teenagers are typically moody and because depression can look different in teens and kids than it does in adults.

 If you’re looking for an online depression test, you can use our free Symptom Checker to help you determine if your child might have depression.

-The Symptom Checker gives you a list of behaviors and traits and invites you to mark the ones you are seeing in your child.
+By answering a few simple questions about your child’s behaviors, you’ll receive a personalized list of behaviors and traits.
 If they correspond with the symptoms and behaviors associated with depression, it will let you know.
 If your answers to the quiz suggest another disorder, you’ll see that, too.

 The Symptom Checker was developed in partnership with expert clinicians and is aligned with the Child Mind Institute’s rigorous editorial standards.